5 Ways to Let Gratitude In

 It may seem difficult to think about what you are grateful for when times are uncertain and scary.
 Upholding or beginning a daily gratitude practice can change our perspective and give us hope.
 Robert A. Emmons, author of the book (Gratitude Works!) has this to say, “… not only will a grateful attitude help—it is essential.
 In fact, it is precisely under crisis conditions when we have the most to gain by a grateful perspective on life.
 In the face of demoralization, gratitude has the power to energize.
 In the face of brokenness, gratitude has the power to heal.
 In the face of despair, gratitude has the power to bring hope.
 In other words, gratitude can help us cope with hard times.”

 To start your own gratitude practice:

-4. Try reframing the stressful experiences to consider how you might use
+4. Try reframing the stressful experiences to consider how you might use the language of gratitude.

 What lessons can you take from the experience?

 What abilities or reserves of strength did the experience draw from you that surprised you?